OpenMendel/LangeSymposium-ProgrammingWorkshop-20202022/README.md

 ## How to contribute?

 - Browse existing OpenMendel packages: <https://github.com/OpenMendel>.
+Don't forget to star them 😄

 - Ask questions, file bug reports, and request new features by GitHub **Issues**.